 Establish, implement, and actively manage (track, report on, correct) the security configuration of network infrastructure devices using a rigorous configuration management and change control process in order to prevent attackers from exploiting vulnerable services and settings.

-This critical control is similar to Control 3, which focuses on secure configurations for servers, workstations, laptops, and applications.
+This critical control is similar to CSC3, which focuses on secure configurations for servers, workstations, laptops, and applications.
 CSC11 focuses on the configuration of network devices, such as firewalls, routers and switches.
 Network devices typically ship with default configurations including default usernames, passwords, SNMP strings, open ports, etc. All of these configurations should be amended to help ensure that attackers cannot take advantage of default accounts and configurations.
 Device configuration should also be compared against secure baselines for each device type.
-CSC11 also recommends that an automated network configuration management and change control system be in place, enter NCM.
+CSC11 also recommends that an automated network configuration management and change control system be in place.
+Enter NCM.

 SolarWinds NCM is packed with features to assist with CSC11 including real-time change detection, configuration change approval system, Cisco IOS® firmware updates, configuration baseline comparisons, bulk configuration changes, DISA STIG reports and more.